ChaseElander/ENGL460-Project/Scenes.md

 ## 2 shattering hide

 You look around for a place to hide.
-Behind the couch? no. Your heat pounds inside you chest, your ears are ringing, your eyes beginning to blur.
+Behind the couch? no. Your heart pounds inside you chest, your ears are ringing, your eyes beginning to blur.
 Do you scurry and dive under the [[piano->2 Piano hide]], brushing some sheet music underneath with you or do you [[hide in the closet->2 Locked in Closet]] that is over on the other side of the room?

 ## 2 shattering lawn